viniciussanchez/dataset-serialize/README.md

 ## JSON Nested Object

 Load JSON Nested Object in a simple way:
+* In the main dataset, create a field of type `TDataSetField`.
 * Binds the field created in the master dataset in the `DataSetField` property of the secondary dataset.

 See the sample: